microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-Maybe it was easy to spot out for some, but the inner `for`-loop will accidentally overwrite the variable `i` because `i` refers to the same function-scoped variable.
+In case you missed it, the inner `for`-loop accidentally overwrites the variable `i` because `i` refers to the same function-scoped variable.
-As experienced developers know by now, similar sorts of bugs slip through code reviews and can be an endless source of frustration.
+That's an extremely subtle bug -- the kind that slip through code reviews and cause endless frustration.

 ## Variable capturing quirks